Drepung Monastery - Lhasa and around

 Introduction to Drepung Monastery:

-Drepung Monastery, used to be one of the largest monasteries in world, is located at the foot of Mountain Gambo Utse, about 8 km.
-(4.97 mi.) west of central Lhasa.
-The word Drepung literally means as rice heap in Tibetan language as the white building in Drepung Monastery seems like a heap of rice from afar.
-Drepung Monastery is one of the great three Gelugpa Sect university monasteries of Tibet (the others are Ganden Monastery and Sera Monastery), holding an important position in the history of Tibetan Buddhism.
+Drepung Monastery is one of the great three Gelugpa Sect university monasteries of Tibet (the others are Ganden Monastery and Sera Monastery), holding an important position in the history of Tibetan Buddhism, used to be the largest and most powerful monastery in Tibet.
 If you are planning Tibet hiking tours, Drepung Monastery is definitely an attraction you should not miss.

 The Ganden Palace is located in the southwest corner of the monastery, it was built around the year of 1530 by the second Dalai Lama Gendun Gyaco and later became the dwelling place for the second, third, fourth and fifth Dalai Lamas.
 After the fifth Dalai Lama moved to the Potala Palace, it was used to serve as the meeting place for the local regime for both politics and religion.

-Same with other monasteries in Tibet, Drepung Monasteries also has four trasangs for its monks to study Buddhist Classic.
-The Loseling, Gomang, and Deyang tratsangs focus on the Esoteric Buddhism, while the Ngaba tratsang on the Exotoric Buddhism.
-At the northeast corner of the monastery, you will see a debating courtyard, if you're here in the afternoon and lucky enough, you will witness the monk-debating tradition of Tibetan Buddhism.
+Same with other monasteries in Tibet, Drepung Monasteries also has four trasangs (colleges) for its monks to study Buddhist Classic.
+The Loseling, Gomang, and Deyang tratsangs focus on Esoteric Buddhism, while the Ngaba tratsang on Exotic Buddhism.